top of page

 The Four Images, Lesser Yang - Greater Yang - Lesser Yin - Great Yin, can be:

-• Spring - Summer - Autumn - Winter, and
+• Spring - Summer - Autumn - Winter

 Five Elements

-All lives birth out of and return to the earth; four seasons change under the Moon and the Sun.
+All lives are born out of and would return to the earth; four seasons change under the Moon and the Sun.

 So, the Moon and the Sun constitute a Taiji, which contains both Yin and Yang; it corresponds to the earth on the ground.